 4. Unscrew the ground cable from the gearbox.

-5. Disconnect the wiring from the electronic speedometer sensor and connector for the multi-function sensor by squeezing the spring clips together (photo).
+5. Disconnect the wiring from the electronic speedometer sensor and the connector for the multi-function sensor by squeezing the spring clips together (photo).

 6. Where equipped, loosen the cable connection, disconnect the wiring from the catalytic converter.